 One of the key concepts of permaculture is the practice of sustainable land use – where the type and placement of landscaping is emphasized to preserve biodiversity of plant species.
 Much like the idea of xeriscaping, native plants that are adapted to the region in which they came from (indigenous species) will require less water and overall resources to thrive while benefiting other aspects of the community.
 The United States Environmental Protection Agency lists a few benefits of using native plants in your landscaping:

 - Once well established, native plants are safer for you and your garden because they do not require fertilizers and pesticides to maintain.

 - Choosing locally grown plants can improve your air quality.
 Because they require far less maintenance that would otherwise require lawnmowers, leaf blowers and other landscaping equipment; harmful carbon monoxide (CO), carbon dioxide (CO2), nitrous oxides (NOx), sulfur dioxide (SO2), VOCs (volatile organic compounds) and air toxins such as benzene can be reduced.

 - Native plants attract butterflies, bees and birds that assist in naturally pollinating plants ensuring species survival throughout regions.

-- The financial benefits add up for everyone.
 Local businesses make our community feel like home.
 When you support local businesses, everyone in the entire community benefits through innovation, service and well-made goods continually available.
 With fewer infrastructures to support, communities can keep taxes lower while keeping sprawl to a minimum.
 Having the ability to access what you plant locally means far less cost on transportation and burning of fossil fuels as well making it a sustainable choice with a big impact.